Skip to content

 Q: What is the difference between the free and paid tiers?

-A: The free version is designed to let you try out PaceDJ and decide if you like it.
-We don’t serve ads in the free version anymore.
-If you upgrade to the paid version ($0.99/month), you will unlock the following:
+A: The free tier is designed to let you try out PaceDJ for a limited time and decide if you like it.
+We don’t serve ads in the free tier.

 Q. PaceDJ is “freezing up.”
 How can I fix this problem?